heremaps/gluecodium/docs/guide.md

 -------

-Classes are generated as an abstract class in C++ and as wrapper classes containing all the conversion and glue code in platform code.
-These classes have their logic always on C++ side.
+Classes are generated as an abstract class in C++ and as wrapper classes containing all the conversion and bindings code in platform code.
+These classes have all of their logic on C++ side.
-New instances can only be created if it is the return value of a function and it is up to the users C++ implementation which subclass is returned.
+New instances can only be created if it is the return value of a function, and it is up to the manual C++ implementation which subclass is returned.
 When the function is called from platform code the instance will be automatically wrapped.

-**Note:** As of now, there is no guarantee of pointer equality on transition from C++ to platform (i.e. the same C++ object returned twice to the platform side may be represented with different platform objects).

 Structs
 -------